-The third ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The fifth ingredient is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fourth ingredient is peas.
+The sixth ingredient lists peas.
 Peas are a quality source of carbohydrates.
 And like all legumes, they’re rich in natural fiber.

 However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 The seventh ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.